mark-watson/hy-lisp-python-book/manuscript/webapps.md

 gcloud app logs tail -s default
 ~~~~~~~~

-You can edit changes localling and test locally using:
+You can edit changes locally and test locally using:

 {linenos=off}
 ~~~~~~~~